Y. A. Tittle: Baltimore Colts

 Tittle was the sixth overall selection of the 1948 NFL draft, taken by the Detroit Lions.
-However, Tittle instead began his professional career with the Baltimore Colts of the All-America Football Conference in 1948.
+However, Tittle instead signed his first professional contract with the Cleveland Browns of the All-America Football Conference in 1948 to back up Otto Graham for what was expected to be Graham's last season; however, before the start of the 1948 season, AAFC commissioner Jonas Ingram, in an effort to increase balance in the AAFC, took several players from the Browns (including Tittle) and the New York Yankees (who had met in the league's first two championship games) and sent them to the Baltimore Colts, which is where Tittle began his pro career.
 That season, already being described as a "passing ace", he was unanimously recognized as the AAFC Rookie of the Year by UPI after passing for 2,739 yards and leading the Colts to the brink of an Eastern Division championship.
 After a 1–11 win–loss record in 1949, the Colts joined the National Football League in 1950.
 The team again posted a single win against eleven losses, and the franchise folded after the season due to financial difficulties.
 Players on the roster at the time of the fold were eligible to be drafted in the next NFL draft.

 San Francisco 49ers

 Tittle was then drafted by the San Francisco 49ers in the 1951 NFL draft after the Colts folded.
 While many players at the time were unable to play immediately due to military duties, Tittle had received a class IV-F exemption due to physical ailments, so he was able to join the 49ers roster that season.
 In 1951 and 1952, he shared time at quarterback with Frankie Albert.
 In 1953, his first full season as the 49ers' starter, he passed for 2,121 yards and 20 touchdowns and was invited to his first Pro Bowl.
 San Francisco finished with a 9–3 regular season record, which was good enough for second in the Western Conference, and led the league in points scored.

 In 1954, the 49ers compiled their Million Dollar Backfield, which was composed of four future Hall of Famers: Tittle; fullbacks John Henry Johnson and Joe Perry; and halfback Hugh McElhenny.
 "It made quarterbacking so easy because I just get in the huddle and call anything and you have three Hall of Fame running backs ready to carry the ball," Tittle reminisced in 2006.
 The team had aspirations for a championship run, but injuries, including McElhenny's separated shoulder in the sixth game of the season, ended those hopes and the 49ers finished third in the Western Division.
 Tittle starred in his second straight Pro Bowl appearance as he threw two touchdown passes, including one to 49ers teammate Billy Wilson, who was named the game's MVP.